NotTheDr01ds/nushell.github.io/book/style_guide.md

     In the following example,
     the `where` filter is grouped with its input, and "flattening the values" can be thought of as a single step in the pipeline.
-    It's also possible to consider the text operations on the last two lines to be a single step, but again, this is an _OPTIONAL_ recommentation left to the author's judgement.
+    It's also possible to consider the text operations on the last two lines to be a single step, but again, this is an _OPTIONAL_ recommendation which is left to the author's judgement.

     ```nu
     scope commands | where {